simonliuanu/PeakNote/Personas,UserStories&MVP.md

 **so that** I can quickly obtain the summary in a convenient and error-free way.

 **Scenario:**
 John Smith pastes a meeting URL into PeakNote.
-The tool retrieves the recording, transcribes it, and returns a structured summary of discussion points, decisions, and action items within minutes, enabling him to move on quickly.
+The tool retrieves the recording and returns a structured summary of discussion points, decisions, and action items within minutes, enabling him to move on quickly.

 #### **User Story 7: Multi‑Template Summaries**